Edwards Aquifer: Water quality

 Approximately 1.5 million people obtain their drinking water from the Edwards Aquifer.
 At present, the water quality of the aquifer has satisfied drinking water standards and there have been no significant issues with pollution contamination.
 Regular water quality testing through the USGS NAWQA Program occurred between 1996 and 2006.
 On a yearly basis, ions, metals, nutrients, bacteria, pesticides, VOCs, and synthesized chemicals remained below the EPA's published Maximum Contaminant Levels (MCLs).
-Dissolved nitrates (NO3) are detected throughout the entire aquifer at concentrations that exceeded the national background levels3, but that are well below the MCL (10 mg/L).
+Dissolved nitrates (NO3) are detected throughout the entire aquifer at concentrations that exceeded the national background levels, but that are well below the MCL (10 mg/L).
 These nitrates may be the result of agricultural runoff that enters the aquifer through its recharge zone.

 Due to the karst hydrogeology of the Edwards Aquifer, chemicals that enter the system have the potential to rapidly travel through the aquifer and contaminate down-gradient water sources in a short period of time (hours to days).
 Aquifers can be easily contaminated when pollutants enter the recharge zone.
 Because of this vulnerability to contamination, organizations have formed to protect the Edward's Aquifer recharge zones.
 Anthropogenically sourced pollutants (pesticides, VOCs, and synthetically derived compounds) can be found within the Edwards Aquifer at minuscule levels.